MArchMaster of Architecture

 Collaborate in cross-disciplinary research

-The Digital Craft Lab features experimental making through emerging technologies.
-Advanced computation, robotics, responsive environments, and rapid prototyping are motivations to reconsider how architecture is produced.
+The Digital Craft Lab explores experimental making through emerging technologies such as advanced computation, robotics, responsive environments, and rapid prototyping.

 The Urban Works Agency responds to the politics of the contemporary city.
 Equity, ecological vitality, and economic resilience are reimagined through urban and territory scaled analysis, narratives, and arguments.